dankleiman/octopress/source/_posts/2014-05-09-this-is-new-post.markdown

 How do we handle layers of old injuries?

-Being on the other side of the theory and practice dichotomy has its own rewards,[which I've written about here].
+Being on the other side of the theory and practice dichotomy has its own rewards, <a href="http://dankleiman.com/about/">which I've written about here</a>.

 Right now, though, I'm enjoying being in both worlds simultaneously.
 I can appreciate all the work the staff at Launch Academy has done to present us with clean, clear instructions.

 I'm also getting a little space from my own teaching, so I can appreciate the more abstract, theoretical questions of how, why, and what should be taught, unencumbered by a lot of practical constraints.

-**Balancing Theory and Practice in the Future**
+<strong>Balancing Theory and Practice in the Future</strong>

 Going forward, months from now, when I'm fully immersed in the world of web applications and my day-to-day will lean more to the "practice" end of the balance than the "theory" side, I hope I can remember this feeling of blending both worldviews.